DuyRom/activity-logs-trigger/README.md

 php artisan db:create-all-triggers
 ```

-Add a trigger to any table (db:create-triggers <table> ), Add a trigger to any table, for example to the users table
+Add a trigger to any table, **php artisan db:create-triggers <table>** Add a trigger to any table, for example to the users table

 ```bash
 php artisan db:create-triggers users